4 Ways to Support Your Millennial Through Addiction Treatment

 Addiction is a family disease; therefore, it’s no secret that family involvement is an essential part of the recovery process.
 Question is, how can you do that when your child is in residential care?

-“The best addiction treatment facilities offer more than just family visitation; they offer specialized family programming, therapy sessions, educational seminars – they immerse the family into treatment,” says RCA’s Director of Family Services Trish Caldwell.
+“The best addiction treatment facilities offer more than just family visitation; they offer specialized family programming, therapy sessions, educational seminars – they immerse the family into treatment,” says RCA’s Clinical Services.
 “Recovery Centers of America does all that, and offers Seeds to Recovery, a weekend retreat for families and their loved ones to heal together.”

 Use these opportunities to have a better understanding of what your child is dealing with and how they need to heal.
 It’ll also show your child you support them and don’t blame them for their disease of addiction.